cajuncoding/ApacheFOP.Serverless/README.md

 <p align="center">
     <img src="/pdf-templating-apache-fop-serverless-chrome-test.png" style="width:auto;height:auto;max-width:1200px;">
 </p>

-And, if you want to easily add support for _ApacheFOP.Serverless_ into your project you can use the ready-to-go client libary -- it's very lightweight REST wrapper with support for the advanced compression properties as well as debugging details.
-And it's availalbe on Nuget here: [PdfTemplating.XslFO.Render.ApacheFOP.Serverless Client Library](https://www.nuget.org/packages/PdfTemplating.XslFO.Render.ApacheFOP.Serverless/)

-I provide additional usage details in my article (mentioned below), but you can jump to the [_ApacheFOP.Serverless_ REST Client details here...](https://cajuncoding.com/2021-08-22-pdf-reporting-with-a-serverless-architecture/#ApacheFopServerlessClient)

 ## Additional Background:
 For additional details check out my article [**_PDF Reporting with a Serverless Architecture_**](https://cajuncoding.com/2021-08-22-pdf-reporting-with-a-serverless-architecture/), where I provide a broader overview of the background, architecture, and additional details around the _ApacheFOP.Serverless_ project.